sumitmishraecosoul/project_tracker_backend/API_DOCUMENTATION.md

 - **Do not include `id` field** in task creation requests
 - The backend will automatically generate sequential task IDs (TASK-0001, TASK-0002, etc.)
 - If you encounter duplicate ID errors, the system will automatically retry with a new ID
+- Use `/api/projects/{projectId}/tasks` to get all tasks for a specific project